gardener/gardener/docs/deployment/getting_started_locally_with_extensions.md

 ## Prerequisites

-- Make sure that you have followed the [Local Setup guide](../development/local_setup.md) up until the [Get the sources](../development/local_setup.md#get-the-sources) step.
+- Make sure that you have prepared your setup and checked out Gardener sources as described by the [Local Setup guide](../development/local_setup.md).
 - Make sure your Docker daemon is up-to-date, up and running and has enough resources (at least `8` CPUs and `8Gi` memory; see [here](https://docs.docker.com/desktop/mac/#resources) how to configure the resources for Docker for Mac).
   > Additionally, please configure at least `120Gi` of disk size for the Docker daemon.
   > Tip: With `docker system df` and `docker system prune -a` you can cleanup unused data.
-- Make sure that you have access to a Gardener shoot cluster you can use as a seed cluster in this setup.
+- Make sure that you have access to a Kubernetes cluster you can use as a seed cluster in this setup.
-  - The cluster requires at least 16 CPUs in total to run one shoot cluster
+  - The seed cluster requires at least 16 CPUs in total to run one shoot cluster
-  - When bootstrapping `gardenlet` to the cluster your new seed will have the same provider type as the shoot cluster you use...an AWS shoot will become an AWS seed, an GCP shoot will become an GCP seed etc.
+  - You could use any Kubernetes cluster for your seed cluster.
+However, using a Gardener shoot cluster for your seed simplifies some configuration steps.
-  - Hibernating seeds could cause problems, so please don't hibernate (and deactivate hibernation schedule) while using it as seed
+  - When bootstrapping `gardenlet` to the cluster your new seed will have the same provider type as the shoot cluster you use...an AWS shoot will become an AWS seed, an GCP shoot will become an GCP seed etc. (only relevant when using a Gardener shoot as seed).
-  - The setup brings its own installation of ingress-nginx, so please don't use the Gardener add-on.
+  - Hibernating seeds could cause problems, so please don't hibernate (and deactivate hibernation schedule) while using it as seed (only relevant when using a Gardener shoot as seed).

 ## Provide infrastructure credentials and configuration

 As this setup is running on a real infrastructure, you have to provide credentials for DNS, the infrastructure and the kubeconfig for Gardener cluster you want to use as seed.

-There are `.gitignore` entries for all files and directories which include credentials.
-Nevertheless, please take care of what you commit when you finished these steps..
+> There are `.gitignore` entries for all files and directories which include credentials.
+Nevertheless, please double check and make sure that credentials are not commited.

 ### DNS
 Gardener control plane requires DNS for default and internal domains.
 Thus, you have to configure a valid DNS provider for your setup.